Maciej Gładysz

-Maciej Gładysz (born 28 April 2008) is a Polish racing driver who is set to race in FIA Formula 3 for ART Grand Prix.
+Maciej Gładysz (born 28 April 2008) is a Polish racing driver who last competed in FIA Formula 3 for ART Grand Prix.

 Born in Tarnów, Gładysz began his single-seater career in Spanish F4 in 2024 with MP Motorsport, finishing third overall in the standings.
 He then moved up to Eurocup-3 for 2025 and won a race, after winning the winter series.

 Career

 Karting

 Gładysz began karting on the European stage in 2018, where he recorded a best finish of 20th in the WSK Final Cup in the Mini category.
 In 2019, Gładysz finished 6th in both the WSK Super Master Series and the ROK Cup Superfinal in the same category.

-He had a strong year in 2020 in his final year of Mini karting, finishing third in three separate championships and ending the season with a first place in the WSK Open Cup.
+Gładysz had a strong year in 2020 in his final year of Mini karting, finishing third in three separate championships and ending the season with a first place in the WSK Open Cup.
 Gładysz stepped up to OKJ the following season, and also contested the Karting Academy Trophy, finishing first.
 He continued in OKJ for 2022, winning the Champions of the Future Winter Series and finishing second in the WSK Euro Series.
 Gładysz competed in OK for his final year in karts.